-Health is of utmost importance for every human being throughout lifespan.
-Even though we tend to mostly notice our health status only after problems arise, the foundations of a healthy life are already set at a very young age when we are still vivid and healthy.
-Considering biological, psychological and social factors, we can understand the process of health and illness across development.
+Health is highly important for every human being throughout their lifespan.
+Even though we mostly tend to notice our health status only after problems arise, the foundations of a healthy life are already set at a very young age when we are still vivid and healthy.
+Considering biological, psychological, and social factors, we can understand the process of health and illness across the course of human development.

-To maintain or promote mental and physical health, different approaches to prevention and treatment are necessary not only for the individual, but also needed at the community level.
+To maintain and promote mental and physical health, different approaches of prevention and treatment are necessary not only for the individual but also at the community level.
 Projects in primary prevention try to promote mental and physical health and recognize health problems at an early stage in life.
-As an example, our DONUT-Project investigated early knowledge of risk factors facilitating overweight and thus yielding recommendations for nutrition, physical activity, media consumption and body satisfaction for communities.
+As an example, our DONUT-Project investigated early knowledge of risk factors facilitating overweight and thus yielding recommendations for nutrition, physical activity, media consumption, and body satisfaction for communities.

 In secondary prevention, people with a higher health risk are supported.
-This approach is more selective and targets specific groups, as can be seen in our project Voices of (grown-up) children of mentally ill parents.
-Children of mentally ill parents do not only have a higher genetic health risk but are often also affected by neglect, maltreatment, social disadvantage or behavioral and emotional problems.
+This approach is more selective and targets specific groups, as it can be seen in our project Bad Parents – Psychotherapy for adult children of mentally ill parents.
+Children of mentally ill parents do not only have a higher genetic health risk but are often also affected by neglect, maltreatment, social disadvantage, or behavioral and emotional problems.
 This project tries to develop ideas to support the persons concerned while finding out about resilience factors that can be effective in reducing developmental health risks.

 Tertiary prevention concentrates on already existing health problems.
-The increasing number of older population groups, the higher life expectancy and the growing morbidity requires possibilities to offer older people, regardless of their impairments and losses, a self-determined and self-sufficient lifestyle.
-Those questions have been taken into consideration in our project geri-AKTIV in which we develop prevention and intervention approaches from different perspectives (home residents, nursing staff, relatives).
-We try to define symptoms and problem areas and motivate clients towards self-contained coping.
+The increasing number of older population groups, the higher life expectancy and the growing morbidity require possibilities to offer older people, regardless of their impairments and losses, a self-determined and self-sufficient lifestyle.
+Those questions have been taken into consideration in our project geri-AKTIV in which we develop prevention and intervention approaches from different perspectives (home residents, nursing staff, and relatives).
+We try to define symptoms and problem areas and motivate clients toward self-contained coping.

-DONUT – Overweight prevention with children at preschool age
+DONUT – Obesity prevention for children at preschool age

-Overweight and obesity has been increasing in adults, as well as in children and adolescents worldwide.
-Factors for the infantile BMI ranging from weight status of the parents, familiar nutrition and physical activity habits to socio-economic background.
+Overweight and obesity have been on the rise in adults, as well as in children and adolescents worldwide.
+Factors affecting the infantile BMI range from the parents‘ weight status, familiar nutrition and physical activity habits to the socio-economic background.
 Current studies also discuss attachment safety and body satisfaction.
-The goal of the project is to analyze biological, psychological and social risk factors for emergence of overweight and obesity.
-Apart from the interest in basic science, the results should help towards developing and piloting prevention measures on a behavioral level as an embedded intervention in kindergarten, thus contributing to improve and maintain health of the youngest.
-Results equally could be used to inform and educate, therefore providing an essential step to improve the obesity problems in society as a whole.
+The project aims to analyze biological, psychological, and social risk factors for the emergence of overweight and obesity.
+In addition to our interest in basic research, the results should help to develop and pilot prevention measures on a behavioral level as an embedded intervention in kindergarten, thus contributing to improving and maintaining the health of the youngest.
+Results equally could be used to inform and educate, therefore providing an essential step to improve the obesity problems in the society as a whole.

 geri-AKTIV focuses on nursing homes as a living and working place.
-It links psychological and therapeutical practice with application-oriented research activity.
-We aim at developing concepts and interventions enabling activity and self-determination in older people whilst incorporating the duties and responsibilities and problem areas of relatives and nursing staff.
+It links psychological and therapeutical practices with application-oriented research activities.
+We aim at developing concepts and interventions enabling activity and self-determination in older people whilst incorporating the duties, responsibilities and problem areas of relatives and nursing staff.

 GER-N: Geriatric aftercare

-Within this project we develop and pilot outpatient aftercare for older, multimorbid individuals and their relatives.
-This aftercare provides an interdisciplinary team for patients and relatives after hospitalization and providing help and advice in the areas of medicine and care, as well as psychological and psychotherapeutic interventions tailored individually to the needs of patients and their relatives.
+Within this project, we develop and pilot outpatient aftercare for older, multimorbid individuals and their relatives.
+This aftercare provides an interdisciplinary team for patients and relatives after hospitalization and provides help and advice in the areas of medicine and care, as well as psychological and psychotherapeutic interventions tailored individually to the needs of patients and their relatives.

 50+: Attractive, active, ageless?!